Replication modes

 When it is absolutely necessary to guarantee that each write is stored durably on at least two nodes, enable synchronous_mode_strict in addition to the synchronous_mode.
 This parameter prevents Patroni from switching off the synchronous replication on the primary when no synchronous standby candidates are available.
 As a downside, the primary is not be available for writes (unless the Postgres transaction explicitly turns off synchronous_mode), blocking all client write requests until at least one synchronous replica comes up.

 You can ensure that a standby never becomes the synchronous standby by setting nosync tag to true.
 This is recommended to set for standbys that are behind slow network connections and would cause performance degradation when becoming a synchronous standby.
+Setting tag nostream to true will also have the same effect.

 Note: Because of the way synchronous replication is implemented in PostgreSQL it is still possible to lose transactions even when using synchronous_mode_strict.
 If the PostgreSQL backend is cancelled while waiting to acknowledge replication (as a result of packet cancellation due to client timeout or backend failure) transaction changes become visible for other backends.
 Such changes are not yet replicated and may be lost in case of standby promotion.